Melissa received her Bachelor of Science degree from George Washington University and her Master of

 tracheostomy, or other acquired neurological diagnoses.
 She actively completes instrumental exams to

-assist in diagnosing dysphagia including Modified Barium Swallow Studies.
+assist in diagnosing dysphagia including Modified Barium Swallow Studies and Fiberoptic Endoscopic Evaluation of Swallowing.

 Melissa’s therapeutic philosophy is individual, evidence-based practice to help children and adults